Language Guide

 ‘In denial’ is inaccurate.
 Most people described this way know they have diabetes and are not denying that they have it.
 This is instead a reflection that the person does not see diabetes as an important and/or immediate concern.

 Few people are unmotivated to live a long and healthy life.
 The challenge in diabetes management is there are many perceived obstacles that can outweigh the understood benefits.
-As a result,many people come to the conclusion that changes are not worth the effort or are unachievable.
+As a result, many people come to the conclusion that changes are not worth the effort or are unachievable.

-is obese
+Is obese

 Example: